Acidlambunk/Job-Agent/README.md

 # Job Agent Toolkit

 A collection of services and workflow utilities for turning unstructured resumes into ranked job matches.
-The repository contains two Machine Control Protocol (MCP) tools—one for resume parsing and one for keyword-based job ranking—plus a FastAPI application that chains them together with LangGraph.
+The toolkit now includes two Machine Control Protocol (MCP) tools (resume parsing + keyword ranking), a job search aggregator, a cover letter generator, and a FastAPI application that chains everything together with LangGraph.

 ## Repository Layout

 - `test/` – **Resume Parser MCP & REST API.** Normalizes free-form resumes via Google Gemini when available, or returns empty structured fields.
 - `Keyword-Ranking/` – **Job Ranking MCP & REST API.** Scores job postings against a parsed resume with Gemini or a keyword-overlap fallback.
+- `job-search/` – **Job Fetcher API.** Uses Gemini to craft a search query, hits the JSearch API, and returns curated job listings.
+- `cover-letter-generator/` – **Cover Letter API.** Creates tailored cover letters with Gemini (or a template fallback) and optional DOCX export.
-- `job-agentic-app/` – **Workflow API.** FastAPI app that calls both tools directly or orchestrates them through a LangGraph pipeline.
+- `job-agentic-app/` – **Workflow API.** FastAPI app that proxies each service and orchestrates the end-to-end LangGraph pipeline.

 ## Prerequisites

 - Python 3.11+ (projects declare 3.13 but run fine on 3.11/3.12 with uv/venv)
 - `uv` or `pip` for dependency management
-- Google Gemini API key (`GEMINI_API_KEY`) if you want LLM-powered parsing and ranking
+- Google Gemini API key (`GEMINI_API_KEY`) for LLM-powered parsing, ranking, job query generation, and cover letter drafting.
+- RapidAPI JSearch key (`JSEARCH_API_KEY`) if you want live job listings from the job-search service.

 ## Setup